List of Disney's Beauty and the Beast characters: Forte

-Forte is the composer of the castle and serves as the main antagonist of The Enchanted Christmas.
+Forte is the court composer of the castle and serves as the main antagonist of The Enchanted Christmas.
 During a Christmas party, Forte plays his latest song to the Prince which is criticized.
-When the Enchantress curses the Beast, he is transformed into a pipe organ.
+When the Enchantress curses the Beast, he is transformed into a pipe organ that is contained in one of the rooms that is near the room where the Enchanted Rose is located.
 Unlike the other cursed servants, he enjoys his new form because of the power it grants him, as he feels that he's more useful to the Beast in this form than he was in his human form.
 As such, he intends to sabotage the Beast and Belle's relationship to ensure that the spell is never broken.
 He also uses Fife the Piccolo to carry out his plan, promising him his own musical solo when he succeeds (though he never actually intends to give the solo to him).
 He tries to lure Belle away from the castle to get a Christmas tree in an area beyond a frozen lake and get her killed.
 While she's away, Forte tells the Beast that Belle has abandoned him, thus increasing Beast's anger.
 He then proceeds to tell the Beast to destroy the Enchanted Rose, but the Beast ultimately decides not to when a rose petal lands on the storybook from Belle, thus allowing the Beast to regain his senses.

 Enraged at this failure and refusing to "fade away", he decides to destroy the entire castle with his music, as the Beast and Belle can't fall in love if they are both dead.
 He ultimately meets his end when the Beast rips out his keyboard and wrecks it, causing Forte to try to kill the Beast by lunging at him.
 He ends up being dislodged from the wall causing Forte to crash to the ground.